Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 A small portable heater like the Mr. Heater MH4B puts out 3,800 BTU and is great for a small tent.
 On the other hand, a heater like the Mr. Heater MH9BX Heater runs between 4,000-9,000 BTU and is better for a large tent or for heating up your outdoor space.

-Bigger is not always better, but you want to ensure you have enough power to keep everyone warm.
+Bigger is not always better, but you must ensure you have enough power to keep everyone warm.

 There are some inherent risks when using a tent heater.
 Thankfully most modern heaters have some built-in safety features.
 We will also go over some best practices to help you safely use a tent heater.